 - Negotiation and listening- how to build a respectful relationship

 Every domestic violence perpetrator programme should have an attached service for partners offering information and support.
-In fact, a domestic violence perpetrator programme without such a service for the woman who has suffered the abuse is likely to increase the risks towards her rather than promote her safety.
+In fact, a domestic abuse perpetrator programme without such a service for the woman who has suffered the abuse is likely to increase the risks towards her rather than promote her safety.

-Most domestic violence perpetrator programmes have been designed for men in heterosexual relationships.
+Most domestic abuse perpetrator programmes have been designed for men in heterosexual relationships.
 Some of these programmes also work with women (in heterosexual or same-sex relationships) and with gay/bi men .
 For more information call the Respect Phoneline on 0808 802 4040.

 Building Better Relationships programme

 In Norfolk the Building Better Relationships (BBR) programme has replaced the delivery of IDAP (Integrated Domestic Abuse Programme), which is provided by the Probation Service.
 This has primarily been available for only statutory cases as dealt with via the court process, however there are limited places available for unconvicted perpetrators referred through CAFCAS.